QueensCoder/simple-k8/NOTES.md

 K8 Objects

-    Pods - used to run a container
+    Pods - used to run a container, smallest requirement needed to run containers with k8 for containers that are needed to run together

-    Services
+    ex database, logger and backup manager working together , db is required for other two to work

+    Services - sets up networking in k8 cluster

+API Version

+    each api defines a  different set  of objects such as a pod to use look up the api versions required for the needed objects